 Steady job growth, which includes the construction and manufacturing sectors, and a resurgence in the housing market is fueling the demand for industrial space in the Tampa Bay market.
 The emergence of larger tenants on the hunt for space is driven primarily by two factors – the need for facilities consolidation and the demand by distributors and retailers for expedited delivery.

-In September 2014, e-commerce leader Amazon opened its one-million square foot fulfillment center in Ruskin and now employs approximately 2,500 workers to staff its packing and distribution operations.
-Earlier the same year, Amazon opened a similar-sized fulfillment center in Polk County.
+E-commerce leader Amazon operates a one-million square foot fulfillment center in Ruskin and a similar-sized fulfillment center in Polk County.
 These massive distribution centers were constructed to fuel the company’s need for efficient service to the major population centers encompassing Tampa and Orlando.
 This trend will continue to drive future industrial development in Hillsborough County.

 In Plant City, Central Florida Development added its second 100,000-square foot distribution center at County Line Commerce Center and has pads available for smaller build-to-suit office or industrial projects.
 The Plant City submarket also has a significant inventory of land sites with entitlements in place for future industrial development.
 Included among these sites are Lakeside Station Logistics Park, County Line Central Park, Central Florida Commerce Center and County Line Logistics Center – combined, these projects offer entitlements to accommodate over 7 million square feet of new industrial development.

 Among the major retail brands that have found a home in Hillsborough County are Ikea, Bass Pro and Trader Joe’s.
 Brand names are attracted to the Tampa Bay area due to its population diversity and a mix of urban and suburban neighborhoods containing a wide range of age and economic demographics.
 These are among the reasons that the Tampa Bay market has proven to be a successful launch pad to test market new products and services.
-The evolution of the first Outback Steak House in Tampa into one of the world’s largest casual-dining companies, Bloomin’ Brands, Inc., is a prime example.
+A prime example is the evolution of the first Outback Steak House in Tampa into one of the world’s largest casual-dining companies, Bloomin’ Brands, Inc.